shadow30812/riemann/README.md

 * viewing supplementary material
 * dataset downloads
 * print webview to PDF (allowing users to instantly capture and convert live web research, articles, or documentation into local PDFs for offline reading and annotation)
+* Homepage UI for managing quick-access web links with a sleek modal interface (showShortcutModal) to safely add, edit, and delete custom URL shortcuts with automatic favicon fetching.

 ---